tderrien/FEELnc/README.md

 ## Introduction

 This document is intended to give a (minimal) description of the FEELnc pipeline in order to annotate long non-coding RNAs (lncRNAs).
+For a more general overview of lncRNAs annotation using RNASeq and FEELnc specific advantages, you could point to [this  document](http://tools.genouest.org/data/tderrien/FEELnc_shortdesc.doc).

 Currently, FEELnc is composed of 3 modules (See *Launch FEELnc 3-step pipeline* for more details):